Being diagnosed with an autoimmune condition changes you.

 With functional medicine, you can heal your body (and spirit) and slow down or even reverse the autoimmune process in your body.

 To do this you need a strategy, a plan and a process that works.

 People frequently ask, “what exactly do I need to do to get better?”
 They’re highly motivated and willing to do just about anything if it means they’ll get their life back.

 One, do what you can to build a strong foundation of health.
 And, two, work with a functional medicine healthcare provider to discover and treat your root cause triggers.

 If you want to set yourself up for success you must do both — you have to build your body up while you’re treating your root causes.

-Below are my 7 Foundational Pillars of Health.
-These outline the exact method I use with my patients to build a strong foundation of health.
-Focusing on these optimizes your body so you’re primed and ready to address the deeper (and often more challenging to treat) root causes.
+Focusing on the 7 Foundational Pillars of Health will help you optimize your body so you’re primed and ready to address the deeper (and often more challenging to treat) root causes.

 If you’re new to functional medicine (or have been dabbling in it for some time but aren’t seeing the results you’re hoping for) start here.